wangpeng1994/translation/High_Performance_JavaScript/01_Loading and Execution.md

 </body>
 </html>

 # When the browser encounters a <script> tag, just as HTML page above, there is no way of knowing whether the JavaScript will insert content into the <p> tag.
 Therefore, the browser stops processing the page as it comes in, executes the JavaScript code, then continues parsing and rendering the page.
-The same takes place for JavaScript loaded using the 'src' attribute loading JavaScript.
+The same takes place for JavaScript loaded using the "src" attribute loading JavaScript.
 The browser have to first download the external file's code(The browser must first download the code from the external file), which takes some time, and then parse and execute the code.
 During this process, page rendering and user interaction are completely blocked.

 # Script Positioning